crystallabs/unibilium.cr/README.md

     version: ~> 1.0
 ```

-You must have `libunibilium` installed in order to use theses bindings.
-Most distributions have a package named `unibilium`.
+You must have `libunibilium` installed in order to use these bindings.
+For compilation you also need development headers.
+Most distributions have packages named `unibilium`/`unibilium-dev` or `libunibilium`/`libunibilium-dev`.

 ## Usage